GeospatialCentroid/Agroforestry/README.md

 ## Organization of repository
 Following the strucutre outline [here](https://gist.github.com/ericmjl/27e50331f24db3e8f957d1fe7bbbe510).
 It might get adjusted overtime, but I'm going to try to follow it closely until there is very good reason too.

-|- notebooks : storeage for .ipynb files
+|- notebooks/ : storeage for .ipynb files

-|- flowcharts : storage for concept and workflow charts generated with draw.io
+|- flowcharts/ : storage for concept and workflow charts generated with draw.io

-|- agroforestry: functions defined as part of this project
+|- agroforestry/: functions defined as part of this project

     |- __init__.py  :defines repo as package

     |-  config.py : established consistent parameters/environment elements

-    |- functions.py : there will be many with unique descriptive names

-    |- test_{stuff}.py : not sure if this will be implimented or not
+    |- {functions}.py : groups of functions used to support overall workflow.

-|- data
+|- data/

    |- raw : data downloaded from an external source